Preparations for Quantum Computing in Hadron Physics: Some niche problems which remain unaddressed with first principles

 We can also conjecture, although we are not aware of an investigation in this respect, than in circumstances in which experimental data may violate a Bell inequality, the simulation will however satisfy it, because its probabilistic implementation is entirely classical.

-A much more satisfactory solution would be to have a full quantum calculation where the Pauli principle among quarks is satisfied and where correlations and anticorrelations satisfy the same quantum rules that apply in the real world.
-This is however computationally unfeasible due to the huge running times: a quantum computer, however, could probably speed-up the hadronization steps and produce more natural (anti)correlations among particles.
+A much more satisfactory solution would be to have a full quantum calculation where the Pauli principle among quarks is satisfied and where correlations and anti-correlations satisfy the same quantum rules that apply in the real world.
+This is however computationally unfeasible due to the huge running times: a quantum computer, however, could probably speed-up the hadronisation steps and produce more natural (anti)correlations among particles.